 29 November 2017: Steel & Tube owns up to mesh label & testing guilty pleas

 8 June 2017: Updated: Commission files 29 charges against Steel & Tube over mesh

 8 April 2016: Steel & Tube undertakes dual mesh testing

 5 March 2016: Suppliers recheck as commission questions steel mesh, ministry not worried

-Attribution: Company release.
+Attribution: Thorn release.